 The NSPCC hope that in providing parents/carers with up to date information about sites most commonly used by young people, that you will be able to talk to your children about staying safe on these platforms, as well as encouraging providers to take action to make their sites as safe as possible.

 The Designated Safeguarding Lead (DSL):

-The school has appointed a member of the leadership team Cathryn Falconer as the Interim Designated Safeguarding Lead (DSL).
+The school has appointed a member of the leadership team Scott Jarred as the Designated Safeguarding Lead (DSL).
 The DSL has the overall responsibility for the day to day oversight of safeguarding and child protection systems in school.
 The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.

 The school has appointed additional staff to deputise for the DSL Michelle Patterson and Cathryn Falconer who will take responsibility for day to day oversight when the head teacher is not present.
 Deputy DSLs have attended appropriate training which enables them to fulfil this role.
 Whilst the activities of the designated safeguarding lead may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the designated safeguarding lead and this responsibility will not be delegated.

-Cathryn Falconer – Interim Headteacher – Designated Safeguarding Lead
+Scott Jarred – Headteacher – Designated Safeguarding Lead

 Deputy Designated Safeguarding Leads

 Should you wish to you contact Michelle or Cathryn you do via the main school telephone number – 01732 771384.

 Alternatively you can contact them via email –

 - Scott Jarred – email@example.com